sebw/blog-old.wains.be/2017/2017-02-23-poor-performances-spice-qxl.md

 It turns out, video performances were terrible.
 For some reason QXL drivers were not loaded on Linux Mint.
 It was impossible to load those drivers.

-I could have been bothering of compiling those drivers and see if I could fix it that way, but I didn't have to run Mint for any specific reason.
+I could have been bothering recompiling those drivers and see if I could fix it that way, but I didn't have to run Mint for any specific reason.

 I decided to check Fedora 25 workstation.
 Under Gnome 3 it was somewhat faster, but still not blazing fast, and displaying artifacts like bad jpeg compression.
 The problem there was Wayland.